Since 2005, travelers like you have helped us change the world through micro-donations.

-The Australian Himalayan Foundation works in partnership with the people of the Himalaya to help the most disadvantaged meet their priority needs through integrated improvements in education, health and the environment.
+The AHF works in partnership with the people of the Himalaya to help the most disadvantaged meet their priority needs through integrated improvements in education, health and the environment.

-More specifically, the project will ensure that overall the health services are better equipped by ensuring that:
+More specifically, this project will ensure that overall the health services are better equipped by ensuring that:

-We'll know the project is successful by measuring increases in the numbers of institutional deliveries and deliveries conducted by a skilled birth attendant.
+The project’s success will be measured by increases in the numbers of institutional deliveries and deliveries conducted by a skilled birth attendant.
 In addition, meeting the minimum attendance rates for expecting mothers' antenatal care visits, attending at least three postnatal care check-ups for new mothers; and higher contraception prevalence will be indicators of further project success.

 The project is delivered by the AHF’s local partner AF Nepal in conjunction with the Local Government, the local Health Posts, the Female Community Health Volunteers (FCHVs) and the local Health Facility Operation Management Committee (HFOMC) members for health facility management.

-Local mothers’ groups run by FCHV’s have an effective platform to provide knowledge to?mothers where mothers not only learn about, but practice healthy behaviours.
-Building capacity of FCHVs is an effective way to carry out health sessions to mothers’ groups, as it is also a long-term way to increase knowledge and change the health care seeking behavior of mothers.
+Local mothers’ groups run by FCHV’s have an effective platform to provide knowledge to mothers where mothers not only learn about, but practice healthy behaviours.